prmr/SoftwareDesign/modules/Module-05.md

 fresh program.

 7. Starting from the [Module 5 Code Samples](https://github.com/prmr/SoftwareDesignCode/tree/master/module05/ca/mcgill/cs/swdesign/m5), enhance the design with the concept of a "logged command" that logs any kind of command to the console after having executed it.
-Use reflection to create the message that is logged to the console.

 8. Design a `CompositeIcon` class that can contain multiple icons.
 Note that a standard application of the Composite design pattern will result in the composed icons being painted on top of each other.
 Solve this problem with a `ShiftedIcon` decorator that will support drawing an icon as shifted by (parametric) x and y values.
 Extend the following diagram to complete the design.
 Make sure you list all the methods (including constructors) that will be necessary to make this work.